kubesphere/kubesphere/README.md

 ## Latest Release

-KubeSphere 2.1.0 was released on **July 9th, 2019**.
+KubeSphere 2.1.0 was released on **November 12nd, 2019**.
 See the [Release Notes For 2.1.0](https://kubesphere.io/docs/v2.1/zh-CN/release/release-v210/) to preview the updates.

 ## Installation

+> Attention: Following section is only used for minimal installation by default, KubeSphere has decoupled some core components in v2.1.0, for more pluggable components installation, see `Enable Pluggable Components` below.

 ### Deploy On Kubernetes